30 Best Self Defense Knives in 2023 (Fixed Blade and Folding)

 Total Weight: 5.10 Ounces

 My Review: Kershaw is a company known for making some of the best folding tactical knives out there.
-They partnered with the company Emmerson to make a cheaper version of high-end Emmerson models.
+They partnered with the company Emerson to make a cheaper version of high-end Emerson models.

-One of the most notable features of Emmerson knives is the deployment.
+One of the most notable features of Emerson knives is their deployment.
 It has a wave feature that automatically opens the blade as you pull the knife from your pocket.
 In a self defense situation, time is precious having a blade that automatically opens and that you don’t have to think about opening is nice.

-The blade is made of 8Cr14MoV stainless steel, which isn’t the best, but still a good budget steel that holds sharpness pretty well without chipping easily.
+The blade is made of 8Cr14MoV stainless steel, which isn’t the best but is still a good budget steel that holds sharpness pretty well without chipping easily.
 The blade is also easy to sharpen so if you’re planning on using this as an EDC knife for self defense you can easily maintain sharpness.
-It also has a reinforced tip so you don’t have to worry about the tip breaking off when stabbing and piercing like some of the thinner self defense specific knives on this list.
+It also has a reinforced tip so you don’t have to worry about the tip breaking off when stabbing and piercing like some of the thinner self-defense-specific knives on this list.

 Its G10 handle has a nice finger groove, jimping, and thumb ramp on the top of the blade to prevent slippage.
 Below I have attached a video review of this knife.